PhD. RESEARCHER AND DESIGNER

-From the beginning of 2019 until 2020, he was teaching and researching at the Chinese University of Hong Kong together with Kristof Crolla, focusing on bending active bamboo grid shells and their construction under the aid of holographic instructions.
+From the beginning of 2019 until 2020, he was teaching and researching at the Chinese University of Hong Kong together with Kristof Crolla, focusing on bending active bamboo grid shells and collaborative holographic fabrication techniques.
 During this time, he had project leading positions at the art installation TOROO in Taiwan and at ARgan, a bamboo art installation case study for augmented reality-based collaboration in Shatin, Hong Kong.
 In Zürich, he joined the ETH’s Block Research Group from spring to summer in 2020.

 proposal for YAC